Hino Profia: Super Dolphin Profia (1992–2003)

-Profia
+Profia (2003–2017)

 In October 2003, after the first full model change in 11 and a half years, it used to be a subname, but from this time it is simply changed to Profia.
 The engine complies with the new short-term emission regulations, and all cars including the tractor system are turbocharged with a straight-six intercooler.
 Vehicles equipped with DPR as a manufacturer's option have acquired the 85% reduction level (★ 4, PK-regulation) of the ultra-low PM emission diesel vehicle certification system.
 The accelerator / brake pedal has changed from an organ type to a hanging type that is common in passenger cars.
 In addition, the arrangement of the tail lamps has changed, and the triple type has become orange, red, and red from the outside (previously it was red, orange, and red).
 Vehicles equipped with double-type tail lamps, such as semi-tractors, have the same layout as before (red / orange from the outside).
 Basically, all cars are equipped with a high mount cab, and the design is based on that.
 However, for tank trucks, fire engines, and car carriers that require a low overall cab height, the structure can be made into a low-mount cab by omitting the spacer on the bumper and the fender under the door.

 There are three types of driver's seats, and depending on the vehicle type, standard seats, air suspension seats, and high-performance seats from ISRING HAUSEN of Germany (licensed by Tachi -S) could be selected.

 In October 2004, exhibited ASV tractor at the 38th Tokyo Motor Show.